 Before construction begins, every piece of equipment, material types, and even details such as the exact color of paint need to be reviewed and approved via submittals.
 Depending on the individual project, construction submittals can involve thousands of different items.
 These include:

 These docs are essential to successful construction because they show the project at a very granular level, and allow design professionals to approve the equipment, materials, and more.
-Approval needs to happen before items are fabricated and delivered because afterward, it will be too late to prevent unnecessary setbacks in timeline and budget.
+The approval process needs to happen before items are fabricated and delivered because afterward, it will be too late to prevent unnecessary setbacks in timeline and budget.

 The quality of the submittals also matters.
 More detailed construction submittals provide a better chance of an accurate budget and schedule, resulting in overall project success.
 But as construction submittals often involve thousands of different materials relating to each project spec, an accurate and organized input is critical.
 If a high level of detail is not included, or errors are made when creating the submittals log, the whole project may be compromised.

-Submittal logs are generally created at the beginning of the project as a tracking mechanism to ensure that all materials and final designs are approved by the design team prior to installation.
+Submittal logs, sometimes known as a submittal register, are generally created from the spec book at the beginning of the project as a tracking mechanism to ensure that all materials and final designs are approved by the design team prior to installation.
 Often times designers specify several products that can be used on a project so it is up to the responsible contractor to pick one.
-These lists help manage the hundreds of materials, certifications, testing requirements and warranties that need to be submitted to the design team.
-Without them it would be difficult to know what is required to be submitted and by when.
-Aligning your submittal log to the project schedule early on is important to project success.
+These lists help manage the hundreds of materials, certifications, testing, and project requirements and warranties that need to be submitted to the design team.

 A typical submittal workflow looks like this: